kprokofi/light-weight-face-anti-spoofing/README.md

 * **test_dataset** - this is indicator on which dataset you want to test.
 Options are the same as for dataset parameter
 * **external** - parameters for constructing external dataset reader.
 See Data Preparation section.
 * **scheduler** - scheduler for dropping learning rate
+* **model** - there are parameters concern model. `pretrained` means that you want to train with imagenet weights (you can download weights from google drive(https://drive.google.com/drive/u/0/folders/1A6wa3AlrdjyNPkXT81knIzXxR7SAYm1q) and specify the path to it in `imagenet weights` parameter.
 * **img_norm_cfg** - parameters for data normalization
 * **data.sampler** - if it is True, then will be generated weights for `WeightedRandomSampler` object to uniform distribution of two classes
 * **RSC** - representation self challenging, applied before global average pooling. p, b - quantile and probability applying it on image in current batch